What was I thinking?

 So what was I thinking?
 I was thinking the same thing then that I think now: how can I get better at my craft today?

-Over the years I've created or been a part of creating videos that have had an impact far greater than I could have ever imagined.
+From a career standpoint, over the years we've lived in Lincoln I've created or been a part of creating videos that have had an impact far greater than I could have ever imagined.
 I got to work for an awesome video production company called Reliant Studios, and I've also got a wide variety of other experience as a freelancer, photographer, and marketing specialist.
-Currently I'm a full-time video maker at Lincoln Berean Church- where I get to tell stories that impact souls for eternity.
+Currently I'm a full-time video maker at Lincoln Berean Church- where I get to create art that impacts souls.
 It's an incredible job where I have a true sense of purpose in my work and I'm so thankful to be where I'm at.

 I am still available for hire for certain freelance work if it's the right fit.
 But there's only 24 hours in a day, and with a family and a full-time job, my availability is limited.
 That being said, I still would love to at least hear about opportunities and see if it works for my schedule.
 Beyond actual freelance work- I love giving advice for video production needs, and I'm always more than happy to share my story and and inspire anyone who wants to pursue their passions.